Author: Stan

 The Job Search: Cover Letters

-This entry is part 1 of 0 in the series The Job Search
+This entry is in the series The Job Search

 About a decade ago, I became concerned that my college students were not being intentionally trained in how to prepare cover letters and resumes so that they would be ready to apply for their first post-collegiate jobs.
 Because I was teaching classes many music majors took, I began to incorporate basic professional writing assignments into […]